 The UNL Web Developer Network is an open-invitation group of web developers working together to build UNL's websites.

-The WDN operates by consensus, and a comprehensive list of standards (the Style Book) has been created to achieve a consistent experience for users of UNL websites.
-The Style Book is the guiding document for the WDN Quality Assurance process.
-The overall direction of the WDN is lead by an elected Governance Board
+The WDN operates by consensus, and a comprehensive list of standards (the Standards Guide) has been created to achieve a consistent experience for users of UNL websites.
+The Standards Guide is the guiding document for the WDN Quality Assurance process.
+The overall direction of the WDN is led by an elected Governance Board.

 The first question we get is: "Why?"